faranalytics/streams-logger/README.md

 ## How to Consume a Readable, Writable, Duplex, or Transform Stream

-You can incorporate any Readable, Writable, Duplex or Transform streams into your logging graph by passing the stream to the `Transform` constructor.
+You can incorporate any Readable, Writable, Duplex, or Transform stream into your logging graph by passing the stream to the `Transform` constructor.
 In this hypothetical example a type-safe `Transform` is constructed from a `net.Socket`.
 The type variables are specified as `<Buffer, Buffer>`; the writable side of the stream consumes a `Buffer` and the readable side of the stream produces a `Buffer`.

 ```ts
 net.createServer((socket: net.Socket) => socket.pipe(socket)).listen(3000);